Enhanced Bilevel Optimization via Bregman Distance: Convergence Analysis

 \section{Convergence Analysis}

-In this section, we study the convergence properties of our algorithms (\emph{i.e.}, BiO-BreD, SBiO-BreD and ASBiO-BreD) under some mild conditions.
-All related proofs are provided in supplementary materials.
+In this section, we study the convergence properties of our new algorithms (\emph{i.e.}, BiO-BreD, SBiO-BreD, and ASBiO-BreD) under mild conditions.
+All proofs are provided in the Appendix~\ref{appendix:C}.

-We begin with introducing a useful convergence metric $\mathbb{E}\|\mathcal{G}_t\|^2$ to measure convergence properties of our algorithms.
-Given the generated parameters $x_t$ at iteration $t$ in our algorithms, as in \citep{ghadimi2016mini,li2020variance}, we define the generalized gradient at iteration $t$ as
+We begin with introducing a useful convergence metric $\|\mathcal{G}_t\|^2$ or $\mathbb{E}\|\mathcal{G}_t\|^2$ to measure convergence properties of our algorithms.
+Given the generated parameter vector $x_t$ at the $t$-th iteration in our algorithms, as in \cite{ghadimi2016mini,li2020variance}, we define the generalized gradient at the $t$-th iteration as: